Understanding Limerence: A Journey to Clarity

 Consider:

-Talking openly with close friends who listen without judgment
+Talking openly with close friends who listen without judgment.

-Joining support groups where others share similar experiences
+Joining support groups where others share similar experiences.

-Seeing a therapist who specialises in relationship issues or obsessive thoughts
+Seeing a therapist who specialises in relationship issues or obsessive thoughts.

 Professional guidance can offer tailored strategies and emotional support to help you heal.
+Support is not about judgment.
+It’s about helping you regain choice.

 With boundaries, skill-building, and (when needed) therapy, limerence can soften.
 And often, what emerges on the other side is something more sustaining than obsession: clarity, self-respect, and the capacity for secure love.